YESAndy/andycai/index.md

 ## Short Bio

-I am a Ph.D. student at [Columbia University](https://www.civil.columbia.edu/content/about), where I am fortunate to be advised by Prof. [Zhengbo Zou](https://scholar.google.com/citations?user=-p51P1kAAAAJ&hl=en).
+I am a Ph.D. student affiliated to [ICON@Columbia](https://intelconstructlab.github.io/index.html), where I am fortunate to be advised by Prof. [Zhengbo Zou](https://scholar.google.com/citations?user=-p51P1kAAAAJ&hl=en).
 From 2021 to 2024, I studied as a PhD student at [University of British Columbia](https://www.ubc.ca/).
 I earned my Master's degree at [Carnegie Mellon University](https://www.cmu.edu/), where I was lucky to be advised by Prof. [Pingbo Tang](https://scholar.google.com/citations?user=U43hPn8AAAAJ&hl=en).

-My research mainly focuses on construction robotics.
+My motivation for research originates from Hayao Miyazaki’s movies, through which I learned to appreciate the beauty of perceiving, preserving, and reconstructing the world’s dynamics through art.
+I am fortunate enough to embrace the rise of AI and robotics during my PhD.
+With these advances, my robots with spatial perception and reasoning, are able to interact with the environments and describe the world dynamics.

+## Mentoring
+I am always interested in mentoring highly motivated undergraduate and master’s students in CE/ME/CS/EE.
+If you’re at Columbia and would like to discuss project ideas or research opportunities, don’t hesitate to send me an email!

 ## Research Interests